Level(s) sustainability assessment framework

 Level(s) is a voluntary building assessment framework developed by the European Commission to improve the sustainability of buildings.
 Using existing standards, Level(s) provides a common EU approach to the assessment of environmental performance in the built environment.

-- Greenhouse gas along the life cycle, including energy consumption in use and Global Warming Potential embedded
+- Greenhouse gas emissions along the life cycle, including energy consumption in use phase of the building and embodied energy

 Our view

-One important aspect for the cement and concrete industry is the fact that, in order for a building to be truly sustainable, a balance between social, economic and environmental measures needs to maintained over the whole life of the building.
-For this reason, assessment over a broad suite of indicators, at the building level, is the most appropriate approach, and thus is the one taken by CEN/TC 350.
+One important aspect for the cement and concrete industry is the fact that, for a building to be sustainable, a balance between social, economic and environmental measures needs to be maintained over the whole life of the building.
+For this reason, assessment over a broad suite of indicators, at the building level, is the most appropriate approach.